diemort/association_cuts_run3/README.md

-Everything to be run in environmen of your CMSSW branch.
+Everything to be run in environment of your CMSSW branch.
+As an example, see the `environment` file.

+Tested in CMSSW_12_1_0_pre4.

 Directory "extract_parameters"
 ==============================

-* to run MC and to extract cut strings from it
+* Contains tools to run MC (direct simulation) and to extract new association cut strings from the simulation.

-* Run ./run_simu to run a new simulation.
+* Execute `./run_simu` to run a new simulation.
 On line 9, you can change the number of simulated events.
 1E7 is a decent statistics, but it takes ~2h on LXPLUS.

-* "analyze.cc" is the code to fit the hit distributions.
-Run "make && ./analyze" to execute it - it takes few seconds.
-The results can be investigated by opening "analyze.root" in the ROOT browser.
+* `analyze.cc` is the code to fit the hit distributions.
+Run `make && ./analyze` to execute it - it takes few seconds.
+The results can be investigated by opening `analyze.root` in the ROOT browser.